Michael Jackson Musical Coming to Broadway in 2020

 A Michael Jackson musical is heading to Broadway!

 The Michael Jackson Estate and Columbia Live Stage are developing a stage production based on the late artist's life.
-The organization announced the news on Tuesday.
+The organizations announced the news on Tuesday.

 While the name of the musical has yet to be confirmed, other details are squared away.
 Pulitzer Prize-winning playwright Lynn Nottage will write the musical and Tony-winning choreographer Christopher Wheeldon will direct and choreograph the show.